-NKVTS was established January 1st 2004 and was a daughter company of UNIRAND AS, owned by the University of Oslo, until July 2019.
-NKVTS is currently in the process of formalising ties with its new owner, NORCE.
+NKVTS is a part of NORCE research.
+NKVTS was established January 1st 2004 and was, until July 2019, a daughter company of UNIRAND AS, owned by the University of Oslo.

 The Board consists of seven members and alternate members.

-The Ministry of Health and Care Services, Ministry of Justice and Public Security and Ministry of Children and Equality are the primary financers of NKVTS.
+The Ministry of Health and Care Services, Ministry of Justice and Public Security and the Ministry of Children and Families are the primary financers of NKVTS.
 NKVTS also has projects financed by the Norwegian Research Council, EU, and others.

-Other agencies and institutions can order the center’s services.
-In these cases NKVTS will evaluate each request separately to see if it is within our scope of expertise and work capacity.
+Other agencies and institutions can order the centre’s services.
+In these cases, NKVTS will evaluate each request separately, to see if it is within our scope of expertise and capacity to be of service.